RosettaCommons/documentation/Getting-Started.md

 All of [[Rosetta's public servers|Rosetta-Servers]] are licensed for **NON-COMMERCIAL USE ONLY**.
 The servers of broadest interest are touched on here, but see [[here|Rosetta-Servers]] and [[here|https://www.rosettacommons.org/software/servers]] for more complete lists.

-* [ROSIE](http://rosie.rosettacommons.org/) is a server that many several Rosetta applications through a simple web interface.
+* [ROSIE](http://rosie.rosettacommons.org/) is a server that offers several Rosetta applications through a simple web interface.
 It is perfect for use by those new to Rosetta.
 Despite ROSIE's variety it offers only a slice of Rosetta's full functionality.